YueLiPicasso/unification/UserGuide.md

 ##Contents
 System requirements (What you need to install on your computer in order to use the software)

-Representation of first order logic terms for the algorithms
+Representation of first order logic terms for the algorithms and the format of substitution as the result

 Doing calculation